The 3 Types of Search Queries (and How-to Optimize for them)

 In the search of “Why do cats purr?” the content for that query can easily become a blog post.
 In the above image, Purina (food brand for pets) decided to write a blog answering the query.
 If writing isn’t your thing, a Youtube video would work as well.

-Examples of content types for informational searches:
+Examples of content types for informational query:

 Downloadable how-to guide